kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 |------|------|---
 | `attr` | `string` | config key (optional)

-Returns: ```any``` - If attribute is provided, returns the value of the config attribute.
+Returns: ```any``` - If an attribute is provided, returns the value of the config attribute.
 If not, returns the plugin config.

 > #### ```updateConfig(update)```
 **Parameters**